buttahtoast/helmize/hugo/content/usage/identifiers/custom.md

 weight = 3
 +++

+{{< hint "info" >}}**Example** [https://github.com/buttahtoast/helmize/tree/main/examples/example-customization](https://github.com/buttahtoast/helmize/tree/main/examples/example-customization){{< /hint >}}

 You can implement your own identifier template, if ours is not practical for you.
 Let's see how it's done.

-# Configuration
+## Configuration

 General configuration for Identifiers.

-## Assignment
+### Assignment

 After the Identifier template is executed, the content in `$.wagon.id` is considered as the result of the template and is used for each file.
 Should the value of this field be unset or empty, the filename of the current executed file is used.
-You should avoid using the filename because it may result in unwanted behavior if you have [multi yaml files](../../files/).
+You should avoid using the filename because it may result in unwanted behavior if you have [multi yaml files](../../yaml).
 The value for `$.wagon.id` is directly set on the context eg.

 ```
 {{- define "customization.identifier.template" -}}